Konstantin Savitsky: Early life

 Savitsky's family lived in the building of the Taganrog Gymnasium for Boys, where his father worked as a doctor.
 In Frankovka the family rented a summer house.
 Savitsky spent his childhood and youth in Taganrog.
 He showed an interest for painting in early childhood.
 Being on the shore of Azov Sea with his parents, he loved to make sketches, and drawing lessons at the Gymnasium were his favorite subject.

 When Konstantin was fifth-grader at Taganrog Gymnasium, his teenager's life changed unexpectedly.
 Both of his parents died suddenly.
 Kostya was taken by his uncle who lived in present-day Latvia and became his guardian.
 There Savitsky entered a private boarding-school and in 1862 he graduated and left for Saint Petersburg, where he entered The Imperial Academy of Arts in Saint Petersburg.
-Personal contacts with outstanding representatives of Russian culture – Ilya Repin, Ivan Shishkin, Viktor Vasnetsov, Mark Antokolski, Stasov, Nikolai Mikhailovich Karamzin – had a great influence on the development of the young artist.
+Personal contacts with outstanding representatives of Russian culture – Ilya Repin, Ivan Shishkin, Viktor Vasnetsov, Mark Antokolski, Vladimir Stasov, – had a great influence on the development of the young artist.